Teaching Fellows: Frequently Asked Questions

 - Meet the initial eligibility requirements of the program.

-- Honor the terms of the Fellow’s promissory note.
+- Honor the terms of the Fellow’s promissory note, program rules, and program conduct policy.

 - Have not exceeded the maximum number of funding years available for the Fellow’s approved education program.